I’ve loved North African flavours ever since my 6 week stint in Morocco, way back in 2014.

 I volunteered in schools, orphanages and homeless shelters with an organisation based in Marrakesh for the summer and not only was it my first lone adventure but it trigger my curiosity for food of other cultures.

-So this week, I’ve felt nostalgic and knocked up a really simple yet incredibly vibrant North Africa inspired dish; Harissa Chicken and Chickpea Casserole.
+So this week, I’ve felt nostalgic and knocked up another really simple yet incredibly vibrant North Africa inspired dish; Harissa Chicken and Chickpea Casserole.

 Here’s the recipe for two people…